p0te/wim_recruitment_task/readme.md

 # Objective Function
 The objective function adds the distance between any 2 towers with the same frequencies, and assigns a bonus to any towers with unique frequencies.
 The function is typed out in latex and rendered in PDF.
 It's in the repo
 # Greedy Algorithm
+The greedy algorithm is the was chosen because it's the simplest to implement.
+It involves no iteration.
+It simply uses the objective function to test the options when assigning each frequency, and assigning the frequency that would increase the output of the objective function the most